Prepare for your external quality assessment

 • Example of internal audit progress reports to audit committee

-The timing of the work can be planned to meet your timescales, but typically includes the following milestones:
+The work is planned to meet your timescales and includes the following milestones:

-• A date by which your internal audit team will provide documentation for the desktop review.
+• A date for your internal audit team to provide documentation for the desktop review.

-• The date by which ThinkingAudit will share results of the desktop assessment.
+• The date for ThinkingAudit to share results of the desktop assessment.

 • Deadlines for completion of a final assessment and action plan.